pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 #### 19. What is the role of change management in the ERP life cycle?

+Communicate all important information to involved people.
+Inform users about reasons and provide training.

 #### 20. List the major differences between the ERP life cycle and SDLC.

+**What the slides claim:** the ERPLC is considered equivalent to the more abstract situation of buy before make.
+So the four dimensions *goals, analysis, design and implementation* are aligned with purchasing and modifying software products.

 #### 21. What are the components of an ERP system?